 All acres proposed for sale are native rangeland typical of the Northern Mixed Grassed Prairie.
-Range sites are dominated by silty and clayey sites.
-Species composition is dominated by grasses which include western wheatgrass, needle and thread grass, blue grama, thread leaf sedge, sandberg bluegrass and prairie junegrass.
+Range sites are dominated by shallow and sub irrigated sites, and to a lesser extent shallow clay sites.
+Species composition is dominated by grasses which include western wheatgrass, green needle grass, needle and thread grass, blue grama, thread leaf sedge, sandberg bluegrass and prairie junegrass.
 Sub-dominate species include various forbs and shrubs.
 Noxious weeds have not been identified according to previous inspections.
-Current range condition varies from fair to good with an estimated carrying capacity or stocking rate assessed at .224 AUM's per acre.
+Current range condition varies from fair to good with an estimated carrying capacity or stocking rate assessed at .162 - .832 Aums per acre.

 Vegetation may be affected by numerous land management activities including livestock grazing, development, wildlife management or other agricultural use.
 It is unknown what land use activities may be associated with a change in ownership; however the vegetation on these tracts is typical of a land throughout the vicinity and there are no known rare, unique cover types or vegetation on the tracts.
 It is expected that this land will be used for grazing livestock in the future.
+The nominating lessee has indicated that if they purchased these tracts, the land use would remain as grazing land.

-The proposal does not include any on-the-ground activities, or changes to activities and therefore we do not expect direct or cumulative effects would occur to vegetation as a result of the proposal.
+The proposal does not include any on-the-ground activities, or changes to activities and therefore we do not expect direct, indirect or cumulative effects would occur to vegetation as a result of the proposal.